staff0rd/documentation/server/users-and-access-control-lists.md

 }
 ```

-This default ACL would give `ouro` and `$admins` create and write permissions on all streams, while everyone else can read from them.
+This default ACL gives `ouro` and `$admins` create and write permissions on all streams, while everyone else can read from them.
 Be careful allowing default access to system streams to non-admins as they would also have access to `$settings` unless you specifically override it.

 ### [Request](#tab/tabid-1)